A Travel Price Comparison for Italy Siena vs. Pisa for Old Town, Couples, Attractions, and Food

 A week in Siena or Pisa?

-The charming city of Siena offers nightlife and food.
+The romantic city of Siena offers nightlife and food.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 You'll find food and shopping around the world-famous destination of Pisa.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.